 If you need the services of an experienced probate attorney familiar with the laws and rules of the Oklahoma probate process, contact us today.
 And if you’d like to read more about the probate process in Oklahoma, download our free guide!

-Ball Morse Lowe is a recognized law firm that serves clients across Oklahoma and Denver.
+Ball Morse Lowe is a recognized law firm that serves clients across Oklahoma, Texas, and Colorado.

 Our firm is devoted to providing each client with all the resources of a large firm but with the individualized attention of a small practice.
 Unlike many other firms, we have the ability to conduct investigations, hire expert witnesses, and utilize cutting-edge technology to help you build the strongest case possible.